machinekoder/pickit-docs/docs/faq/general/how-does-the-pickit-3d-camera-works.rst

 Only the visible upper part is detected.
 Both the object shape and location (position and orientation) with respect to the camera determine which surfaces will be detected by the camera.
 In this section, two different examples are discussed.

-In the image below three circles are placed beneath the camera.
+In the image below three circles are placed under the camera.
 Here it is shown that the obtained 3D data depends on where objects are located with respect to the camera.
 The detected surfaces are those that have a direct line of sight to both the structured light projector and the sensor (red and green triangles, respectively).

 .. image:: /assets/images/faq/Pickit-camera-multiple-objects.png
+   :align: center

 An interesting situation arises when a rectangular shape gets placed directly beneath the camera, as in the image below.
 In such a case, only the upper side of the rectangle is detected.
 There is no 3D information for the standing sides as they are not visible to the camera.

 .. image:: /assets/images/faq/Pickit-camera-box.png
+   :align: center

 What are the limits of the Pickit cameras?
 -------------------------------------------